-New regulations come into force from October 2012 which will obligate companies to automatically enrol employees in a pension scheme unless workers decide to ‘opt out’.
-As a result, all company owners should establish if and how they are affected.
+Pension auto-enrolment obligates companies to automatically enrol employees in a pension scheme unless workers decide to ‘opt-out’.
+As a result, all company owners should make themselves aware of pension auto-enrolment and how it will affect them when hiring employees.

 Importantly, the new regulations do not apply solely to employees who are paid via PAYE.
 According to the Pensions Regulator guidance, ‘Jobholders’ are defined not only as those who have a contract of employment, but also who have a contract to provide personal services, but who are “not undertaking the work as part of their own business.”